 Compliance with international standards and regulations for UK and global markets required deep technical engineering, coupled with high quality aesthetic and haptic design, and innovation to deliver market leading products and potential growth opportunities.
 These include new smaller, integrated sound systems with in-built amplification that improve customer experience and contribute to lightweighting vehicles, the latest air bag systems for improved safety, and new functionality for new modes of travel in automated vehicles.
 Adient operates within a section of the market less exposed to the megatrends and structural changes needed for zero emission vehicle production and will continue to serve combustion engine, zero emission and automated mobility solutions, but must evolve to meet future interior architectures as vehicles evolve.
-The industrial Adient specialises in seat manufacturing and has a UK footprint that directly and indirectly supports major OEMS transition too is no less challenging, as Adient seeks to pursue critical decarbonisation and sustainability goals.
+The industrial transition too is no less challenging, as Adient seeks to pursue critical decarbonisation and sustainability goals.